EnterpriseDB/barman/doc/barman.5.md

     for backups.
 If set to `exclusive_backup` (default), `barman backup` executes backup operations using the standard exclusive backup approach (technically through pg_start_backup/pg_stop_backup).
-    If set to `concurrent_backup`, Barman requires the `pgespresso` module to be installed on the PostgreSQL server (this allows you to perform a backup from a standby server).
+    If set to `concurrent_backup`, if using PostgreSQL 9.2, 9.3, 9.4, and 9.5,
+    Barman requires the `pgespresso` module to be installed on the PostgreSQL server and can be used to perform a backup from a standby server.
+    Starting from PostgreSQL 9.6, Barman uses the new PostgreSQL API to perform backups from a standby server.
 Global/Server.

 bandwidth_limit
 :   This  option  allows  you  to specify a maximum transfer rate in